Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Results and Discussions

 \subsection{Main Results}

-We evaluate MACT across 15 benchmarks: 10 document-based benchmarks to assess its document understanding performance; 2 general benchmarks to gauge generalization ability, mitigating overfitting to specific scenarios; and 3 mathematical benchmarks to evaluate complex reasoning capabilities.
-For comparison, we select state-of-the-art (SOTA) methods—encompassing both generalist models and document-specific specialists—and categorize them by parameter size.
+We evaluate MACT across 15 benchmarks: 10 document-based benchmarks to assess its document understanding performance; 2 general benchmarks and 3 mathematical benchmarks are designed to verify that it retains full capabilities in non-document-centric and reasoning task settings.
+For comparison, we select state-of-the-art (SOTA) methods, encompassing both generalist and specialist models, and categorize them by parameter size.

-As shown in Table~\ref{comparison}, the MACT-MiMo-VL-Series-28B variant delivers the best average performance, followed by MACT-InternVL3-Series-28B and MACT-Qwen2.5-VL-Series-24B, which rank second and third, respectively.
+\textbf{Benchmark Results.} As shown in Tab.~\ref{comparison}, the MACT-MiMo-VL-Series-28B variant delivers the best average performance, followed by MACT-InternVL3-Series-28B and MACT-Qwen2.5-VL-Series-24B, which rank second and third, respectively.
 Despite having fewer than 30B parameters, MACT models outperform all comparative methods with under 100B parameters, as well as closed-source models.
 Notably, MACT-MiMo-VL-Series-28B achieves significant improvements of 5.6\% and 5.9\% over the top-performing open-source and closed-source models in terms of the average scores.
 Additionally, the three variants top 13 of the 15 benchmarks, with MACT-MiMo-VL-Series-28B leading on seven.
 Notably, in MMLongBench-Doc, which features the longest visual context, and across the three mathematical reasoning benchmarks, MACT-MiMo-VL-Series-28B outperforms the second-highest scorer by 7.1\%, 10.6\%, 5.9\%, and 8.7\%, respectively.
-These results highlight the superior overall performance of MACT, as well as its strong capabilities in long-context understanding and reasoning.
+These results highlight that document-based tasks, far from being monolithic constructs, are better suited to procedural scaling than to monolithic models with larger parameters, supporting flexible adaptation to functional entities and computational resource allocation.